eramu07/Data_Cleaning/README.md

 print(data)

 ```
-> The user's data set will display in this way
+> The user's data set will be displayed in this way
 ```bash
    user_id      Name  Last_name  age         Phone               Email      Not_Useful_column
 0      101     Alice     Taylor   30   123/456/7890     alice@example.com          None